 Should you shave before a Zoom interview?

 The same research and attention to grooming should be conducted before a Zoom interview as is conducted before an in-person interview.
-Companies that use a virtual platform to interview may be younger and more welcoming of current trends.
+Companies that use a virtual platform for interviewing may be younger and more welcoming of current trends.
 If you are interviewing for a remote work position, facial hair may be a non-issue.

 Quarantine highlighted the ease and convenience of virtual interviews.
 While the commute is shorter, your research shouldn’t be.
 Make sure to investigate the company and role just like you would for a company-based interview.

-Before the pandemic, remote workers came in at 16.8 million.
+Before 2020, remote workers came in at 16.8 million.
 By 2025 this is expected to increase to over 36 million.
 If your desired job is a work-from-home role, then having a beard shouldn’t be a deal-breaker, but it’s always a good idea to do some research.